hsengu/webapp/README.md

 # Node.js Webapp for my Portfolio

 ## Description
 This is meant to be a Docker containerized Node.js app for hosting my portfolio on a VPS or other cloud based service.
-Currently this is hosted on AWS Lightsail here: https://hsengu.com
+Currently this is hosted on a Hetzner VPS here: https://hsengu.com

 ## Built with
 - Node.js